Sienci-Labs/Resources/superlongboard/slb-manual.md

 ---
-title: ytsb Technical Manual Test
+title: Technical Manual
 menu_order: 4
-post_status: draft
+post_status: publish
 post_excerpt: Documentation for the SuperLongBoard, a next-generation, 32-bit control board for the LongMill and other CNC routers.
 Includes electrical and mechanical specs.
 post_date: 2024-04-03 16:50:00
 taxonomy: